FleeAndCatch-Dev/FleeAndCatch-Docs/README.md

 * Setup the server application - Link is coming
 * Install an instance of the mobile application on your device - Link is coming

-For more detail, you can have a look in our wiki our the documentation of our project.
+For more detail, you can have a look in our [Wiki](https://github.com/FleeAndCatch-Dev/FleeAndCatch-Docs/wiki) our the documentation of our project.
 Have fun with our application, we are open to any suggestions ;)